auth0/Auth0.Android/EXAMPLES.md

 ```

 ## Trusted Web Activity
-> **Warning**
-> Trusted Web Activity support in Auth0.Android is still experimental and can change in the future.
->
-> Please test it thoroughly in all the targeted browsers and OS variants and let us know your feedback.

 Trusted Web Activity is a feature provided by some browsers to provide a native look and feel to the custom tabs.